srivarra/annsel/README.md

 It's built on the [narwhals][link-narwhals] compatibility layer for dataframes.

-See the GitHub Projects board for features and future plans: [Annsel Features][link-gh-project]
+Take a look at the GitHub Projects board for features and future plans: [Annsel Features][link-gh-project]

 <!-- done -->